amnesia106/moneymoneyBitcoinHD/readme.md

 ## Extension Setup

-Once downloaded, move `bitcoinhd.lua` to your MoneyMoney Extensions folder.
+Once downloaded, move `bitcoinHD.lua` to your MoneyMoney Extensions folder.

 ## Account Setup

 ### MoneyMoney

 Add a new account select BitcoinHD and provide your BitcoinHD addresses as username (comma seperated)

+####

+Based on curbshifters burstcoin moneymoney extension